Loomi-me/hydrogen-reference-project/README.md

 Your project may be different, you may use different hooks and your own custom implementation.<br/>

 <img alt="img_5.png"  src="readme_assets/img_5.png" width="700"/>

+> ⚠️ **Important**:
+Visually.jsx implements different object transformer actions that receive the cart and current product as parameters,
+> and return a transformed object used by the Visually SDK to track the current state of the store.
+> Your implementation may differ, but the main idea is to provide visually runtime the Cart and Current Product objects
+> in the shape it expects.
+> see Visually.d.ts for the full type definitions of the `Cart` and `CurrentProduct` objects that should be returned by the transformer functions.

 ### Notify visually when a pdp is loaded with its specific product and also when a variant is selected